ProCode-Software/proicons/README.md

 ProIcons is MIT-licensed, giving you peace of mind using these icons in your project.
 Learn more [here](./LICENSE)

-> [!WARNING]
-> This library contains brand icons that may not be MIT-licensed and may have additional terms and guidelines.
-Learn more [here](https://procode-software.github.io/proicons/docs/introduction/about#usage-of-brand-icons)

 ## Contributing
 For more info on how to contribute, please see our [contributing guide](https://github.com/ProCode-Software/proicons/blob/main/CONTRIBUTING.md).